b-rasagna/EPC-Energy-Rating-Prediction/README.md

 ## End-to-End Pipeline

-Certainly!
-Here's an improved, more detailed version of your **End-to-End Pipeline** section for the README, with clear explanation of each step and important details:

----

-## End-to-End Pipeline

 The pipeline is organized into two key phases: **Notebook Phase** and **Application Phase**, providing a comprehensive workflow from data exploration to deployment-ready inference.

 ---